ToBlick/cs101/slides/welcome.md

 # What to do now

-## Download and install Visual Studio Code
+## Optional: Download and install Visual Studio Code

 Visual Studio Code is an Integrated Development Environment (IDE) that integrates with the JDK to allow you to easily write and debug Java programs.

 https://code.visualstudio.com

----

-# What to do now

-## Download and install the Extension Pack for Java

 These extensions to Visual Studio Code make it suitable for Java programming.